PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - A check which replaces `Integer.valueOf` calls with `Integer.parseInt` or vice versa in order to prevent auto (un)boxing, and likewise for other number types.
+- A check which flags nullable collections.
+- A check which flags _any_ `AutoCloseable` resource not managed by a `try-with-resources` construct.
+- A check which flags `java.time` methods which implicitly consult the system clock, suggesting that a passed-in `Clock` is used instead.
+- A check which flags public methods on public classes which reference non-public types.
+This can cause `IllegalAccessError`s and `BootstrapMethodError`s are runtime.
+- A check which swaps the LHS and RHS in expressions of the form `nonConstant.equals(someNonNullConstant)`.
+- A check which annotates methods which only throw an exception with `@Deprecated` or ` @DoNotCall`.
 - A Guava-specific check which replaces `Joiner.join` calls with `String.join` calls in those cases where the latter is a proper substitute for the former.
 - A Guava-specific check which flags `{Immutable,}Multimap` type usages